MarcoJanse/MarcoJanse.github.io.old/_drafts/2022-06-13-using-microsoft-to-do-to-organize-my-day.markdown

   - Phone calls
   - Things I read on blogs
   - Personal distractions like family, chores, etc.
+- Postpone the difficult things that require focussing (like coding) to the end and then never get to it. (while I also really like to do these, at least I think I do...)

 Fact is, I get distracted a lot and during the day, I usually forget about my planning.